ebabel-games/ebabel-games/README.md

 ## Future development

 ### todo tasks
-- Fix: in offline mode, the cv is not available.
 - Indicate whether the internet is down or not (also toasts?).
 - Indicate visually (toast?) the website is offline-ready.
 - Rewrite code in Typescript.